HenrikSchumacher/CoBarS/README.md

     git submodule update --remote --recursive

 Currently, the package depends on eigen (see https://eigen.tuxfamily.org) and OpenMP.
-So please make sure that that they are installed and found by the compiler.
+So please make sure that they are installed and found by the compiler.
 So far it has been tested only under macos with Apple Clang as compiler.
 But it should compile equally fine on other architectures and with other compilers.

 # Usage